 If you've visited the site, you will have had the opportunity to view the stormwater treatment plant in operation and use the educational animation which helps to explain the stormwater cycle, treatment plant as well as the history of stormwater drainage in South Brisbane and South Bank's development.

 Stormwater harvesting and reuse

-All levels of government have funded the delivery of this project.
-The Australian Government contributed $3.3 million funding from the Water for the Future program, the Queensland Government committed $4.65 million and South Bank Corporation's has also dedicated significant funding to make Rain Bank possible.
+State Government, Federal Government and South Bank Corporation jointly funded the delivery of this project.
+The Federal Government contributed $3.3 million funding from the Water for the Future program, the Queensland Government committed $4.65 million and South Bank Corporation dedicated significant funding to make Rain Bank possible.
 The Brisbane City Council has been instrumental in enabling access to their stormwater system.